pmndrs/drei/README.md

   segments?: number
   /** The box3 bounds of the cloud, default: [5, 1, 1] */
   bounds?: ReactThreeFiber.Vector3
+  /** How to arrange segments inside the bounds, default: inside (cloud are smaller are the edges) */ concentrate?: 'inside' | 'outside'
   /** The general scale of the segments */ scale?: ReactThreeFiber.Vector3
   /** The volume/thickness of the segments, default: 6 */